metalfoxdev/Raindrop/README.md

 ![Banner Image](/assets/banner.png?raw=true "Banner Image")

 # Raindrop
 Raindrop is a slick and intuitive, free and open source weather app for the linux terminal!
+It aims to be as simple as possible whilst adding useful features!

+# Features

+* 🌡️ Accurate forecast and location search from the Open Meteo API, be ready for anything, 🌧️ rain or ☀️ shine!
+* 👍 Simple and easy-to-use interface, no bloat here!
+* 🗓️ Daily and Hourly forecasts for up to 7 days, we got you covered!
+* 😃 Intuitive weather display system, colour coding and all!
+* ⛔ No ads, tracking or analytics, just the weather and nothing else!

 ## Installation